ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 ## incrementing on a broken format

-The main idea of the first proposal was to add offchain-content without overhauling the verification scheme.
+The main idea of the first proposal was to add off-chain content without overhauling the verification scheme.
 We got numerous comments on this, the gist being that we tried to hard, improving something that should be deprecated altogether.

 Therefore we chose a clean slate approach with a new encoding scheme.
 This comes with the downside of requiring multiple supported _feed formats_ in the stack.
 Personally I think this is good though as it will pave the way for other formats, like bamboo, as well.

-## The use of muxprc specific features for transmission/replication
+## The use of MUXRPC specific features for transmission/replication

-The idea to transmit content and metadata as two muxrpc frames was my idea.
+The idea to transmit content and metadata as two [MUXRPC](https://github.com/ssbc/muxrpc) frames was my idea.
 It seems sensible/practical because it fitted into the existing stack but I see now that it tried to much to fit into the existing way and hid a dependency along the way.

 This is why we have the `transfer` message definition which has two fields.
 One for the message, which should be required and one field for the content, which can be omitted.